eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if an individual entry of the update/field mask of a request matches an individual entry of the filter mask of an allow rule, the Ankaios Agent shall consider them matching if all segments of the allow rule's filter mask match the corresponding segments of the request's update/field mask.
+When the Authorizer checks if an individual entry of the update/field mask of a request matches an individual entry of the filter mask of an allow rule, the Authorizer shall consider them matching if all segments of the allow rule's filter mask match the corresponding segments of the request's update/field mask.

 Comment:
 An allow rule matches, if it is the same or a prefix of the request's update/field mask.

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer
--

 Needs:
 - impl
 - utest